csae8092/mtr-tei-oxygen/tei.md

 two solutions provided:

 > [!WARNING]
-> This is not valid TEI
+> The first example does not validate against the TEI-Schema, therefore it is wrong!
 ```xml
 <abbr expan="exempli gratia">e.g.</abbr>
 ```